BlockDevsUnited/l-earn/README.md

 #### Learning Paths

-A learning path is a list of lessons taken from the learning tree, that is geared towards  learning outcome. .
-Learning paths are basically courses w.
+A learning path is a list of lessons taken from the learning tree, that is geared towards a particular learning outcome.
+Learning paths are basically equivalent to short courses.

-Anyone can create their own learning path from the learning tree, and share it with others.
+Anyone can create learning paths and share with others.
+Students are also free to follow their own personal learning paths, and skip over lessons they know if desired.

 ### Open Source
-All lessons are open source on github.
+All lessons are open source on github and free to use for anyone.

 ### Peer to Peer
-We encourage peer to peer learning and teaching
+We encourage peer to peer learning and teaching, and even testing.

 ## Earn
 True to the name, after learning a lesson, you can earn crypto.
 This works by passing a test or trial.
 After you pass you can get rewarded